Undergraduate

 Close up of the beginning of the American Constitution.

 The College of Liberal Arts offers the interdisciplinary minor in Freedom Studies in conjunction with the UM Declaration of Independence Center for the Study of American Freedom.
-The minor allows students to pursue a course of study that deepens their understanding of the meaning of freedom in general and the ways in which liberty plays a role in economics, constitutional law, society, and culture.
+By taking courses from a range of departments, the minor allows students to pursue a course of study that deepens their understanding of the meaning of freedom in general and the ways in which liberty plays a role in economics, constitutional law, society, and culture.

 On this Page…